-Financial statements
+1. Financial statements

-Management, on behalf of the Board, will submit to Reko shareholders at the Annual Meeting its Consolidated Financial Statements for the fiscal year ended July 31, 2011, together with the Independent Auditors' report thereon.
+Management, on behalf of the Board, will submit to Reko shareholders at the Meeting its Consolidated Financial Statements for the fiscal year ended July 31, 2013, together with the Independent Auditors' report thereon.

-Election of Directors
+2. Election of Directors

 The Company's articles of incorporation provide that the Board will consist of between three (3) and ten (10) directors.
 While shareholder approval is required to fix the number of directors outside this range, the Board is authorized to fix the number of directors within this range.
-In the current year, the Board is recommending four (4) directors for election at the Annual General Meeting in order to align the size and cost of the Board with the size of the Company.
-All three independent members will serve as both Audit and Compensation Committee members.
+In the current year, the Board is recommending four (4) directors for election at the Annual General Meeting, consistent with the prior year.
+All three independent members (as such term is defined under applicable securities laws) serve as both Audit Committee and Compensation Committee members.
 The directors of the Company are elected each year at the Annual General Meeting of the Company and hold office until their successors are elected or appointed.
-The management of the Company and the persons named in the enclosed form of proxy intend to vote for the election of the nominees set out below.
+The management of the Company and the persons named in the enclosed form of proxy intend to vote for the election of the nominees set out ahead.
 Each nominee is presently a director of the Company.
 Each director elected will hold office until the next Annual General Meeting of the Company unless he/she sooner ceases to hold office.
 Should such a vacancy occur between Annual General Meetings, the vacancy may be filled by the Board appointing a director to serve until the next Annual General Meeting.